SkylarZhao6/EvernoteGuide/_posts/2012-12-27-Install-Web-Clipper.md

   <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/myNotebook.png?raw=true" id="notebook">

-  1. Type in keywords of a notebook in **Find...**.
+  1. Enter keywords of a notebook to search in **Find...**.

-  2. Use the function **Clip to a new notebook**, and create a new notebook of your choice.
+  2. Click **Clip to a new notebook**, and create a new notebook of your choice.

   3. Choose one from the existing notebooks that been displayed under **Notebooks**.

 - Add tags and remarks:

-  Enter text into the tag or remark input bar, they will be saved with the clip into your chose notebook.
+  Enter text into the tag or remark input bar, they will be saved with the clip into your chosen notebook.

   <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/tagRemark.png?raw=true" id="tags">